-Many MBA applicants feel that they are purchasing a brand when they choose a business school, but the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
-Each Wednesday, we profile a standout professor as identified by students.
+Many MBA applicants feel that they are purchasing a brand when they choose a business school.
+However, the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
 Today, we focus on Saras D. Sarasvathy from the University of Virginia (UVA) Darden School of Business.

-Saras D. Sarasvathy is the Isidore Horween Research Associate Professor of Business Administration at UVA Darden, and she also teaches doctoral-level courses in Europe, Asia, Latin America, and Africa.
+Saras D. Sarasvathy is the Paul M. Hammaker Professor in Business Administration at UVA Darden, and she also teaches doctoral-level courses at schools in Africa, Asia, Europe, and Latin America.
 Sarasvathy wrote her dissertation at Carnegie Mellon on entrepreneurial expertise and has parlayed that into a specialization in the area of “effectuation,” which examines the creation and growth of new organizations and markets.
 Her book Effectuation: Elements of Entrepreneurial Expertise (Edward Elgar Publishing, 2009) examines the way entrepreneurs think.
-In addition to serving on the editorial board of the Journal of Business Venturing, she acts as an advisor to education programs on entrepreneurship in Asia and Europe.
+In addition to serving on the editorial boards of various management journals, she writes a monthly column for the Economic Times.
 In 2015, UVA awarded Sarasvathy the Mead-Colley Honored Faculty Award for her active engagement with students.
 In 2007, Fortune Small Business magazine named Sarasvathy one of 18 top professors in the field of entrepreneurship.

-For more information about UVA Darden and 15 other top-ranked business schools, check out the mbaMission Insider’s Guides.
+For more information about UVA Darden and 16 other top-ranked business schools, check out our free mbaMission Insider’s Guides.